Project-nab/discovery-service/README.md

 okta.oauth2.client-secret=zhNvsAOA0oOVKEekTkEucGjh1KxnVsIO9VN8TtxO
 ```

-We also need to add some config in our gateway to make sure that all request (exchange) have au authenticated.
+We also need to add some config in our gateway to make sure that all request (exchange) have authenticated.

 ```java
     @Bean